-The shower-head is removable for hand-held use.
-It is equipped with a water flow control device to conserve water usage while showering.
+The bathroom faucet serves a dual purpose in that it doubles as a shower head and is removable for hand-held use.
+It may be equipped with a water flow control device to conserve water usage.
+This helps conserves water when dry camping.